watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - To complete this lab, ensure your account has the following roles:

      - The [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner)
-       built-in role for the subscription you will use.
+       built-in role for the Azure Subscription you will use.

      - Is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
 (Guest users will not have the necessary permissions).